bjpop/haskell-mpi/README.txt

 Process with rank 0 emits the output to stdout, and every other rank reports to the stderr.

+If you are using the PBS batch system to launch jobs, there is a sample job script in test/pbs/ for submittint the test case to the jobs queue.

 How to run standalone tests
 ---------------------------